-Nigerian governor: Aid agencies misusing refugee funds
+Nigerian governor: Aid groups profit from Boko Haram crisis

-MAIDUGURI, Nigeria (AP) — Aid agencies including UNICEF are profiting from funds meant to help refugees from Boko Haram’s Islamic uprising and should leave Nigeria, the governor of the country’s embattled northeastern state of Borno said.
+MAIDUGURI, Nigeria (AP) — Aid agencies including UNICEF are profiting from funds meant to help those fleeing Boko Haram’s Islamic uprising and should leave the country, the governor of Nigeria’s northeastern Borno state says, even as the agencies warn of mass starvation and accuse the government of underplaying the crisis.

-The criticism follows Nigerian President Muhammadu Buhari’s charges in December that the United Nations and private agencies are deliberately exaggerating a massive humanitarian crisis to boost funding.
+Gov. Kashim Shettima made the comments to legislators and journalists late Tuesday in Maiduguri, the state capital that is the birthplace of Boko Haram’s Islamic insurgency.
+His criticism follows President Muhammadu Buhari’s charges in December that the United Nations and private agencies are exaggerating a massive humanitarian crisis to boost funding.

-For months, children and others have been dying of starvation in Borno.
-The United Nations launched an appeal in December for $1 billion, warning that 5.1 million people face starvation and tens of thousands of children will die this year without critically needed aid.
+Meanwhile, Nigeria’s Senate is investigating accusations that government agents are stealing food aid.
+On Monday, several officials with the Borno State Emergency Management Agency were charged with theft after camp guards allegedly caught them loading dozens of bags of rice from a store at a refugee camp.

-“We have become a cash cow” with people profiting “from the agony of our people,” Gov. Kashim Shettima told legislators and journalists Tuesday night in Maiduguri, Borno’s capital.
-“People that are really ready to work are very much welcome here.
-But people that are here only to use us to make money may as well leave.
-We don’t need them, since they are only here to use us to make money.”
+For months, children and others have been dying of starvation in Borno, according to aid groups.
+The U.N. launched an appeal in December for $1 billion, warning that 5.1 million people face starvation in northeast Nigeria and tens of thousands of children will die this year without critically needed aid.

 Most Read Stories